zandenkane/ledger/README.md

 ![CI](https://github.com/zandenkane/ledger/actions/workflows/ci.yml/badge.svg)

-I played guitar on three tracks and my name wasn't on any of them.
-Never again.
+ever worked on something creative with other people and then when credits come out your name is mysteriously absent? weird how that keeps happening.

-That's why this exists. `ledger` is a CLI tool that records who did what on a creative project, when they did it, and what percentage of the pie they own.
-Every entry goes into a SQLite database and gets chained together with SHA-256 hashes.
-If somebody goes back and edits a record after the fact, `ledger verify` catches it and tells you exactly where the chain broke.
+ledger is a CLI that records who did what on a creative project. every contribution goes into a SQLite database chained with SHA-256 hashes. if somebody edits a record after the fact, `ledger verify` catches it. think of it as git blame but for credit disputes.

 Music, film, art, whatever.
 If people collaborate on something and credits matter, this is the receipt.